initlove/ocitools/README.md

    0.0.1

 COMMANDS:
-   generate     generate a OCI spec file bundleValidate verify if a bundle was valid help, h      Shows a list of commands or help for one command
+   generate             generate a OCI spec file bundleValidate       validate a OCI bundle validate             validate a OCI spec file help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h           show help